PaloAltoNetworks/aws-transit-vpc/documentation/solution_overview.md

 }

 ### Transit system
-This logical system takes care of automatically configuring VPN and managing resources on the "Transit"/"HUB" side.
-Following are few tasks done by transit system
+This logical system takes care of automatically configuring VPN and managing resources on the "Transit VPC".
+The Following are a few tasks handled by the transit system
 - PA Group deployment
 - Configuring bgp peering between PA Groups
-- Providing unique ASN to Subscriber for creating VGW
+- Providing unique ASN to the Subscriber for creating the VGW
 - Providing PA Group information (Node1 and Node2 ip) for CGW creation
 - Providing unique IP Pool for AWS IPSec vpn configuration
-- Configure IPSec VPN with Subscriber VPC
+- Configurung the IPSec VPN with the Subscriber VPC
-- Deleting VPN with Subscriber VPC
+- Deleting the VPN with the Subscriber VPC

-[Diagrmam links here]

 #### Components of transit system
 1. Transit SNS